Tadhg 'Tehran' Hickey - The Antisemitic Hate Speech Ireland Allows To Blossom In Plain Sight

 Good-faith actors who decide that they want to dedicate all their energy to a moral crusade targeting a country thousands of miles away usually have the motivation to - at least - hop on a flight there and visit it.

-While another famous Irish anti-Israel hater Richard Boyd Barrett at least put in a few months on a kibbuts (where he saw exactly what he wanted to see), Hickey, seemingly, hasn’t even bothered.
+While another famous Irish anti-Israel hater Richard Boyd Barrett at least put in a few months on a kibbutz (where he saw exactly what he wanted to see and then spent the next two decades referencing), Hickey, seemingly, never even bothered to visit before engaging on his never-ending moral crusade.
+Why try to get both perspectives when you have the internet, right!?

 Do you want to take your advice about Judaism from a guy who thinks Iran houses the world’s largest Jewish population; or predicate your understanding of the conflict on the deranged musings of a guy who’s never actually stepped foot in the land he professes to be an expert about?